Common Challenges Facing Small Business Owners in Ontario: Insights and Solutions for 2025

 Rising minimum wage and compliance costs.

-Negotiate with Suppliers: Build strong relationships with suppliers to secure better rates.
+Negotiate Smartly: Build strong supplier relationships to lock in better pricing.

 Access to capital remains a critical issue for small businesses.
 According to Bizfund, 45% of small businesses in Canada struggle with securing financing, while CFIB’s February 2024 survey highlights cash flow management as a top concern.

-Limited awareness of alternative financing options like grants, crowdfunding, or microloans.
+Many business owners aren’t aware of alternative funding options like grants, crowdfunding, or microloans.

 Delayed payments from clients affecting cash flow.

-Build a Financial Cushion: Set aside a portion of profits for emergencies.
+Build a Safety Net: Set aside a portion of profits for emergencies and tough months.

 Consider Invoice Financing: Use unpaid invoices as collateral to secure short-term funding.